squid-app/core/README.md

 ## Unit Tests

-First you need to setup the `./github.json` and add a `user.json` to the folder root with the following content:
+First you need to add the [`./github.json`](#github-app-configuration) to the package root with the following content:

 	{
+	  "client_id":     "xxxx",
+	  "client_secret": "xxxx"
 	  "username":      "a-valid-gitub-username",
 	  "password":      "a-valid-gitub-password",
-	  "token":    "a-valid-oauth-token"
+	  "token":         "a-valid-oauth-token-or-false"
 	}

 Then run the following command to perform unit tests: